Learn more about Accelerate ED:

-Learn more about how Accelerate ED is Building A Better Path between K-12, College, and Work and Creating Postsecondary Opportunities for students.
+Accelerate ED: Building A Better Path between K-12, College, and Work

 What if students in every high school had the opportunity to take an additional year of courses related to a career of their interest, earn enough college credits to finish an associate degree by year 13, and be well-prepared for a great job or further education towards a bachelor’s degree -- all at no cost?